habibrahmanbd/CMPUT566-MOTH/README.md

-## Data Argumentation in Neural Machine Translation: A Case-study for English to Portugese Translation
+## Data Argumentation in Neural Machine Translation: A Case-study for English to Portuguese Translation
-For this project, we have tested several data augmentation for better training, and hence better translation results.
+We have tested several data augmentation for better training for this project, and hence better translation results.
 We have translated English sentences into Portuguese.
-Input was a single english sentence, and the output was a single Portuguese sentence that was the translation of the English sentence.
+The input was a single English sentence, and the output was a single Portuguese sentence that translated the English sentence.

-The models that we used for this project were a Recurrent Neural Network with Long Short-Term Memory (LSTM) and a Transformer.
 ### Graduate Students
  - [Habibur Rahman](https://habibrahman.me)
  - [Omar Al-Shamali]()